 Not exactly a cheap option, which is why I recommend an antenna or streaming.

 What’s the Best Way to Watch NFL Online or Without Cable?

-You can log into apps like WatchESPN, FOX Sports Go and a few dozen others.
+You can activate the ESPN app and a few dozen others.

 But the real value in Hulu with Live TV comes with the extras.
-Most of Hulu’s competitors are charging around $40 per month.
-With Hulu, you’re getting the extra on-demand streaming service that people pay $7.99 per month for.
+For $44.99 per month, you’re getting 65+ live TV channels and the extra on-demand streaming service that people pay $5.99 per month for.

-If you already subscribe to Hulu, this option is a no brainer because you’ll be saving money too.
+If you already subscribe to Hulu, the live TV option is a no-brainer because you’ll be saving money too.